Paragramex/openwiki/extensions/README.md

 This is a place where you can put your extensions.

-Extensions will be released by [paragram](https://github.com/Paragramex) on his github.
-He may release a guide to how to make them in the future.

 ## To install an extension:
 1. Download the extension from somewhere.